All Episodes

 You're either good enough to get recruited or you're not good enough to get recruited.

-Um and God forbid somebody gets injured.
+And God forbid somebody gets injured.

-You gotta have, you know, you gotta build out your lineup.
+You got to build out your lineup.

 The people that are supposed to be helped by racial preferences, let's leave aside the people that are directly hurt, right?